google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 At This Café Life, transparency matters.
 We want you to know that some of the links on our website are affiliate links.
 This means that if you click on a link and book travel, buy a product, or sign up for a service, we may earn a small commission — at no extra cost to you.

 There are few dishes more iconic — or more universally loved — than moules et frites.
-A steaming pot of mussels, a broth that perfumes the whole kitchen, a mountain of crisp fries ready to drag through every last drop.
+A steaming pot of mussels, a broth that perfumes the whole kitchen, and a mountain of crisp fries ready to drag through every last drop.
 It’s simple, sensual, social, and deeply French.

 Mussels-cooking-in-saute-pan